 - And more.

-Forget about the tedious step by step application installation and configuration.
-Everything will be done right from NethServer’s web-based dashboard in minutes.
+Forget about the complex step by step application installation and configuration.
+Everything will be done right from NethServer’s web-based dashboard in minutes with few mouse clicks.
 To install any module, Just click on it and follow the onscreen instructions.
 It will be installed and configured as per your requirements in couple minutes.

 Can I install NethServer on an existing CentOS operating system?